acdc-digital/Medex-MITP/Medex/readme.md

 []: # The .env requirements and setup instructions for the virtual environment and .env keys, you can check the .env file in the <Medex> directory, and/or the my-venv instructions within the jupyter-playground.
 I'll piece together a more formiddable instruction set, with new files that are easier to navigate in the near future.
 []: #

-<h1>Hello!
-Welcome to Medex Playground.
-A new starting point on our application journey.</h1>

 <h2>Ingest.py</h2>